ecco-laboratory/looming-fmri-naturalistic/README.md

 The pipeline requires the following programs and command line tools.
 Please download the following if you do not have them already:

 - **MATLAB:** The fMRI analyses use SPM and SPM-dependent tools.
-The analyses were originally written on MATALB R2024a.
+The analyses were originally written on MATLAB R2024a.
 - [**conda:**](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) used for Python analyses (the core neural network model is implemented through PyTorch) and maintaining the Python package environment
 - **[R](https://cran.r-project.org) (ideally 4.4.1) and [RStudio:](https://posit.co/download/rstudio-desktop/)** used for R analyses (all tabular data analysis, major statistics, and graphs across 3 studies)